Jack Letts

-Jack Abraham Letts (born 14 November 1995) is a Canadian Muslim convert, who has been accused of being a member of the Islamic State (IS).
+Jack Abraham Letts (born 14 November 1995) is a British born Canadian Muslim accused of being a member of the Islamic State (IS).
 He was given the nickname Jihadi Jack by the British media.

 Early life

 Letts was born in Oxford to a Canadian father and British mother.
 He attended Cherwell School.
-He converted to Islam and was said by his parents to have developed severe obsessive-compulsive disorder (OCD).
+He converted to Islam and was said by his parents to have developed severe obsessive–compulsive disorder (OCD).
 Letts attended various local mosques and learned Arabic in order to read the Quran.

 Alleged links with IS

 Letts said that he travelled to Kuwait in May 2014 and to Syria in September of that same year.

 Media interest in Letts began in January 2016, when journalist Richard Kerbaj of The Sunday Times accused him of joining IS, a claim Letts and his parents said was untrue.
 In June 2016, Letts stated that his journey to the Middle East was part of his "search for truth", and denied ever having been a member of IS.
 He stated that he went to Syria "to spread the religion of Allah and to help Muslims.
 I can speak Arabic and English.
 That's my only skill."

 Letts denied claims that he adopted the name Abu Mohammed while in the Middle East.
 While in Syria, Letts married a local woman who later had a child whom Letts has never met.

 In 2016, Letts stated, "I'm not ISIS, but I believe in the Sharia; I also think that whatever I say, the media will probably freestyle with it and make up more nicknames for me."
 When questioned about the treatment of Muslims in Syria, he said, "The Muslims in Syria are burned alive, raped, abused, imprisoned and much more.
 I also think that some of Muslims I met here are living like walking mountains.
 Full of honour".
 When asked if he was a terrorist, he stated: "Do you mean by the English government's definition, that anyone that opposes a non-Islamic system and man-made laws?
 Then, of course, by that definition, I suppose they'd say I'm a terrorist, khalas ("and that's that").
 He also said, "that doesn't mean I am with you, the dirty non-Muslims".

 On 7 May 2017, Letts stated that he hated IS "more than the Americans hate them".

 Letts has claimed that he was imprisoned by IS on three occasions, and lived in hiding with others who stood against IS inside Raqqa.

 Letts' parents were under restrictions imposed by Mr Justice Saunders; the UK media were therefore unable to report anything they may have known about their son's opinions or activities while he was in Syria.

 Letts shared a photograph of himself in 2015 performing a Muslim one-finger salute with Mosul Dam in the background.
 The dam was within IS-controlled territory at the time.